flecsi/flecsi/doc/sphinx/src/user-guide/topologies.rst

     on the needs of the domain experts, but will often include queries about the physical layout of points within the simulation space.
     For example, a specialization of the ``unstructured`` topology category for a two-dimensional mesh might define it in terms of vertices, edges, and elements but not faces.
-    In fact, every topology type is such a specialization; we use the term "specialization" to emphasize the definition of the type rather than its use.
+    In fact, every topology type is associated with such a specialization; the term "specialization" emphasizes the definition rather than the resulting type to be used.

 .. figure:: images/topologies.svg